Anchor chain speaker level subwoofer input cable - selected lengths

-Our Anchor Chain cable represents a legitimate discovery in the audio industry as being the most electrically appropriately design to use if you are connecting your subwoofer amplifier's high level/speaker level inputs to your stereo receiver/amplifier's speaker level outputs!
+The Anchor chain cable is used for connecting the Outboard subwoofer amplifier's high level/speaker level inputs to your stereo receiver/amplifier's speaker level outputs!

 (If your pre amp/receiver doesn't have a dedicated RCA output for use as a subwoofer amplifier input signal, then use the anchor chain cable for superior results).

-We know how competitive the audio cable business is.
-We guarantee excellent sound quality with these cables or your money back!
+I know how competitive the audio cable business is.
+I guarantee excellent sound quality with these cables or your money back!

 Also available in custom lengths, or in extra long lengths.
 Email to inquire. email@example.com